 The thread create kernel service can be called from the process environment only.
+This service cannot be called directly from a kernel extension.

 Upon successful completion, the new thread's ID is returned.
 Otherwise, -1 is returned, and the error code can be checked by calling the getuerror kernel service.